pooja-a-patel/01-ghd3/README.md

 - Fork the GitHub Repository for Assignment 1.
 You now have a copy associated with your username.
 - Make changes to index.html to fulfill the project requirements.
-- Make sure your "master" branch matches your "gh-pages" branch.
+- Make sure your "main" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
 - Edit the README.md with a link to your gh-pages site "http://YourUsernameGoesHere.github.io/01-ghd3/index.html".

 Submission Details